Geocodio/geocodio-library-php/README.md

 The library contains an optional Laravel service provider, for easy integration into your [Laravel](https://laravel.com) app.

+## Don't have an API key yet?

+Sign up at [https://dash.geocod.io](https://dash.geocod.io) to get an API key.
+The first 2,500 lookups per day are free.

 ## Installation

 You can install the package via composer: